HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 import os

 import heasoftpy as hsp

-# import matplotlib.pyplot as plt
-# import numpy as np
+import matplotlib.pyplot as plt import numpy as np

 # import xspec as xs
-from astropy.coordinates import SkyCoord from astropy.time import Time from astropy.units import Quantity from astroquery.heasarc import Heasarc
+from astropy.coordinates import SkyCoord from astropy.io import fits from astropy.table import Table from astropy.time import Time from astropy.units import Quantity from astroquery.heasarc import Heasarc